 The Company and its subsidiaries have maintained satisfactory accounting records and an effective system of internal controls to ensure the integrity of the underlying information.
-Appropriate accounting policies, supported by sound and prudent managerial judgments and estimates, have been consistently applied.
+Appropriate accounting policies, supported by sound and prudent managerial judgements and estimates, have been consistently applied.

 The Board’s Audit Committee reviews the financial information presented and ensures that there has been adherence to International Financial Reporting Standards and the Companies Act of South Africa.
 Internal and external auditors of Group companies have unrestricted access to the Committee.